oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/wlst.md

          nodePort: 30012
 ```

-If you set the `nodePort:` value to `0` then Kubernetes will choose
+If you set the `nodePort:` value to `0`, then Kubernetes will choose
 an open port for you.

-For more details on exposing the T3Channel via a NodePort service,
+For more details on exposing the T3 channel using a NodePort service,
 run the `kubectl explain domain.spec.adminServer.adminService.channels` command
-or see in the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md) and [documentation]({{< relref "/userguide/managing-domains/domain-resource.md" >}}).
+or see the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md) and [documentation]({{< relref "/userguide/managing-domains/domain-resource.md" >}}).

 For example, if a `domainUID` is `domain1`,
 the Administration Server name is `admin-server`,
 and you have set up a NodePort service
-on external port 30012 using
+on external port `30012` using
 the `domain.spec.adminServer.adminService.channels` attribute,
 then the service would be called: